Group Retention when Using Machine Learning in Sequential Decision Making: the Interplay between User Dynamics and Fairness: Introduction

+The impact of fairness intervention on both individuals and society has been studied in \cite{pmlr-v80-hashimoto18a,heidari2019on,hu2018short,kannan2019downstream,pmlr-v80-liu18c} and \cite{pmlr-v80-hashimoto18a,heidari2019on,pmlr-v80-liu18c} are the most relevant to the present study.
+Specifically, \cite{heidari2019on,pmlr-v80-liu18c} focus on the impact on reshaping features over two time steps, while we study the impact on group representation over an infinite horizon. \cite{pmlr-v80-hashimoto18a} studies group representation disparity in a sequential framework but without inspecting the impact of fairness criteria \rev{or considering feature distributions reshaped by decision}.
+More on related work can be found in Appendix \ref{app_related}.

 The remainder of this paper is organized as follows.
 Section \ref{sec:problem} formulates the problem.
-The analysis of sequential problem under different fairness criteria and the equalized loss fairness are presented in Section \ref{sec:general}.
-Discussions are given in Section \ref{sec:discuss} and experiments in Section \ref{sec:result}.
+The impact of various fairness criteria on group representation disparity is analyzed and presented in Section \ref{sec:exacerbation}, as well as potential mitigation.
+Experiments are presented in Section \ref{sec:result}.
 Section \ref{sec:conclusion} concludes the paper.
+All proofs and a table of notations can be found in the \rev{appendices.}